Soul Calibur: Lost Swords is a

 game's title, one would assume that the "lost swords" might represent

 fan-favorite characters who went missing in Soul Calibur 5.
-Some fans
+So far,

-pretty cool to see some classics make their long-awaited comebacks, but then again...
+pretty cool to see some more classics make their long-awaited comebacks, but then again...

 remembering there are no multiplayer options in this game just make me sad.